JoeWeate/Code-Kids/README.md

-# Kids-Code
+# Code:Kids
-Website platform to teach kids how to code
+A Website platform to teach kids how to code.
+Designed during a Capital One hackathon, of which Code:Kids took first place.